2021 Peruvian general election: Party politics

 Political parties in Peru have been controlled by individuals seeking their own benefits, usually financial compensation.
 According to The Economist, political graft was the largest challenge facing Peru instead of the ideological battles in the press.
 Due to the large divisions of parties in congress, with over eleven parties elected into the Congress of Peru, whoever was elected into the presidency was expected to be weak due to the fractured congress.
 Political analyst Giovanna Peñaflor agreed with the theory of a weak presidency, saying that the fragmented congress would leave the executive vulnerable to legislators.

 When discussing the state of party politics during the election, especially among congress, political scientist Adriana Urrutia said: "Political parties are no longer a vehicle for representation of the citizenry."
 Urrutia explained that traditional parties are known among Peruvians to represent groups related to corruption in Peru, including lucrative private universities, illegal logging, and illegal mining, among others.

 The election also saw the emergence of many far-right candidates.
 Regarding the first round of presidential elections, Javier Puente, assistant professor of Latin American Studies at Smith College in the North American Congress on Latin America wrote: "With a baffling number of candidates – 18 in total – the 2021 presidential ballot included convicted felons, presumed money launderers, xenophobes, a fascist billionaire, an overrated and outdated economist, a retired mediocre footballer, a person accused of murdering a journalist, and other colorful figures.
 The vast majority of candidates represented the continuation of the neoliberal economic model that has been responsible for decades of meager financial performance and unequal growth."
 Puente stated that only three leftist candidates proposed alternatives to the neoliberal politicians (Veronika Mendoza, Marco Arana, and Pedro Castillo), describing Castillo as "far from being a 'comrade' who will champion leftist demands, Castillo is the new face of an anti-system impulse. ...
 Only in a neoliberal system that outcasts any form of market dissent as radical would a figure like Castillo acquire a role as a leftist."

 The election also saw the emergence of Peru's traditionally conservative parties further to the right.
-Popular Renewal was the main party that pushed Popular Force and Go on Country to the right due to its rising popularity.
-Following the elections, the three parties, Go on Country, Popular Force and Popular Renewal, created an alliance and its bloc in Congress held about one-third of the seats in the legislature.
+Popular Renewal was the main party that pushed Popular Force and Avanza País to the right due to its rising popularity.
+Following the elections, the three parties, Avanza País, Popular Force and Popular Renewal, created an alliance and its bloc in Congress held about one-third of the seats in the legislature.
 Later, the bloc would sign the Madrid Charter, joining the Madrid Forum.